appwrite/templates/node/text-to-speech-with-hugging-face/README.md

 | Sample Value  | `083d341ee48...`                                                                                  |
 | Documentation | [Appwrite: Create an API key](https://appwrite.io/docs/advanced/platform/api-keys#create-api-key) |

-This key should have all permissions in the `Databases` scope aswell as all permissions in the `Storage` scope.
+This key should have all permissions in the `Databases` scope as well as all permissions in the `Storage` scope.

 ### APPWRITE_ENDPOINT